swlee123/Eul-Efficiency-Upon-Learning-Desktop-App/README.md

 ## How to run the application
 Download the .rar file and uncompress the file.
-After thath,run the .exe file inside to open the application.
+After that,run the .exe file inside to open the application.

 ## Features